michaelbjames/copilot-study/README.md

   solution server)

 Please DON'T:
-- read the solution code.
-It's in the same directory as your tasks so you can test against them, and use the solutions in your imports.
+- read the code of other tasks.

 ## Training Task
 This task is meant to familiarize you with Copilot, and how you might interact